Motorbike Accident Compensation Lawyers Cairns

 Time Limits

-In Queensland, there are strict time limits that apply for bringing forward a compensation claim for a motorbike accident.
-A Notice of Claim is required to be issued to the other party’s CTP Insurer within 9 months of the date of the incident.
+In Queensland, strict time limits apply for bringing forward a compensation claim for a motorbike accident.
+A Notice of Claim must be issued to the other party’s CTP Insurer within 9 months of the date of the incident.

-If you engage the services of a motorcycle accident lawyer to handle your claim, a Notice of Claim must be issued within 1 month of first consulting with them for advice.
-In the case of a motorbike accident claim that involves unidentified vehicles, the Notice of Claim can be issued to the Nominal Defendant within three months of the date of the accident.
+If you engage a motorcycle accident lawyer to handle your claim, a Notice of Claim must be issued within 1 month of first consulting with them for advice.
+In the case of a motorbike accident claim involving unidentified vehicles, the Notice of Claim can be issued to the Nominal Defendant within three months of the accident.

 If you have been involved in a motor vehicle accident, speak to our team of personal injury lawyers today.